 Build the tomato base

 Cook onions until soft.
-Add garlic briefly.
+Add garlic.
 Cook tomato paste until brick red.
 Add all tomatoes and return beef to the pot.

 Simmer for cohesion